Probing Cosmic Neutrino Background through Parametric Fluorescence: Abstract

 \section{Abstract}

-We point out that relic neutrinos from the Big Bang may induce the parametric fluorescence in molecular systems, which offers a novel way to discover cosmic neutrino background.
+We point out that relic neutrinos from the Big Bang may induce the parametric fluorescence in atomic or molecular systems, which offers a novel way to discover cosmic neutrino background.
 By coherently scattering with molecular energy levels, a massive neutrino can spontaneously ``decay" into a lighter neutrino and an infrared signal photon, i.e., $\nu^{}_{i} + M \to \nu^{}_{j} + \gamma^{}_{\rm S} + M$, where the molecular state $M$ remains unchanged after the scattering.
 Because the amplitudes of different radiants are matched in phase, the rate is coherently enhanced and proportional to the squared density of ambient dipoles.
-When the energy transfer from neutrinos coincides with the molecular energy-level difference, the fluorescence will be on resonance.
-We find that the event rate for $\nu^{}_{i} \to \nu^{}_{j} + \gamma^{}_{\rm S}$ at the resonance peak through the magnetic dipole transition can reach $R \sim 5~{\rm yr}^{-1}$ (or $10~{\rm yr}^{-1}$) for Dirac (or Majorana) neutrinos for a nominal target with a spatial dimension of $l=3~{\rm m}$.
-Parity mixing by the Stark effect may help to further magnify the signal rate.
+When the energy transfer from neutrinos coincides with the energy-level difference, the fluorescence will be on resonance.
+Near the resonance, the rate is proportional to the square of the coherence time $T^{}_{\rm c}$ of the ensemble.
+For a nominal target volume of $5~{\rm m^3}$ (or $5~{\rm cm^3}$), the signal rate can reach $1~{\rm yr}^{-1}$ for $T^{}_{\rm c} = 10~{\rm ns}$ (or $T^{}_{\rm c} = 10~{\rm \mu s}$).
+This event rate appears to be very promising in consideration of an even longer coherence time that is achievable in solid systems.

 \fontdimen1\font=0.0em \fontdimen2\font=0.38em \fontdimen3\font=0.2em \fontdimen4\font=0.1em